-- Drunk Driving Accidents: When a driver under the influence of alcohol or drugs causes an accident, they can be held liable through a tort claim for the injuries and damages.
+• Drunk Driving Accidents: Drivers operating under the influence of drugs or alcohol can be sued through a tort claim for the harm they cause.

 In these cases, you can seek compensation for medical expenses, lost wages, property damage, and non-economic damages like pain and suffering.